BCIT-LTC/scheduler-api/README.md

 ### Documentation

-documentation can be found in the `documentation` folder after running `docker compose up`
+The code comments are collected and can be found in the `js_documentation` folder after running `docker compose up`

-documentation files will be served locally at localhost:9000/documentation
+code comments are served as jsdocs format locally at localhost:9000/documentation